|

 VELMA:

-English variant of Wilma, meaning "will-helmet."
+Probably an English variant spelling of German Wilma, meaning "will-helmet."

-VILHELMIINA:
+- VILHELMIINA:

 Feminine form of Finnish Vilhelmi,